-Rebecca Reynolds’ work investigates social constructivist human learning across a range of contexts including naturalistic online participatory settings such as social media environments and MOOCs; information environments supporting inquiry activity; and more structured and designed learning settings, systems and experiences.
-She also researches and engages in the design and development of socio-technical systems for e-learning and the systemic, social, and critical implications of their deployment.
-Reynolds applies research perspectives such as learning sciences, socio-technical systems, critical informatics, human information behavior, and media studies perspectives to human knowledge-building, sharing and meaning-making with networked technologies, at multiple levels of analysis.
-She is the co-founder and co-editor of the journal, Information and Learning Science, published by Emerald.
+Rebecca Reynolds’ work investigates social constructivist human learning in formal educational settings of K-12, higher education, continuing education, and informal learning environments, along with intentional and incidental learning occurring in naturalistic online participatory settings.
+She explores design and development of socio-technical systems for e-learning and the systemic, social, and critical implications of their deployment.
+Reynolds applies research perspectives such as learning sciences, socio-technical systems, critical informatics, human information behavior, and media studies approaches to human knowledge-building, sharing, and meaning-making with networked technologies, at multiple levels of analysis.
+She is the co-founder and co-editor of the journal, Information and Learning Sciences, published by Emerald.

 Newhouse School, Syracuse University